 One such example of this happened in Germany recently, with a very real lack of physical gold.
 Xetra-Gold, a bond on the Deutsche Borse commodities market, claims that every virtual gram of gold is backed by the same amount of physical gold, yet clients were recently refused the precious metal, due to ‘business policy.’

 Similarly, Deutsche Bank experienced troubles with delivering even small amounts of gold to retail clients, all of which could be signals indicating that a global physical gold shortage is possible.
-The way to avoid such risk is to consider physical gold versus electronic gold.
+The way to avoid such a risk is to consider physical gold versus electronic gold.

 Dwindling new gold supply